mcolonj/jquery.plugin.sync/README.md

 Plugin that animates html in sync to a movie file.

-Requires: jquery.js and animate.css.
+Requires: jquery.js, animate.css and HTML5.

-## In action
+## In action - HTML5
 ![alt tag](https://raw.githubusercontent.com/mcolonj/ui/master/jquery-plugin.gif)

 Simply add 'sync' to the class attribute.
 This tells the plugin that the tag will be animated.
 Then add two attributes to your tag.